mOjakoski/mOjakoski/README.md

 **`Software Developer`**

 Background & experience in frontend and backend software development, leaning more on frontend.
 Also interested in test automation, virtual machines and AI.
 Working experience with JavaScript, TypeScript, UI design, C#, .NET, ASP.NET and SQL databases.
+GameDev in Unity with C# as a hobby.

 ---